HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ---

-Locked down during Spain's second or third COVID wave and nervously anticipating elections in the US, I sat down to build a very simple React app as a demo for something I was working on, and I was immediately paralyzed trying to decide how to style the application.
+Locked down during Spain's second or third COVID wave and nervously anticipating elections in the US, I sat down to build a very simple React app as a demo for something I was working on.

+I was immediately paralyzed by the question of how to style the application.

 There was no good reason for this to be a showstopper.
-It wasn't at all important how this particular demo app _looked_, and the underlying technology used to style it mattered even less.
+It wasn't particularly important how this demo app _looked_, and the underlying technology used to style it mattered even less.

 But I found myself unwilling to proceed, fundamentally dissatisfied with basically every approach I'd ever used: Every UI framework, every component library, every CSS methodology -- they all seemed